hincz-lab/machine-learning-for-art-attribution/README.md

 </p>

 ## main files
+Data are available at https://osf.io/chj62/files/

-xxxxxx: the environment where we use VGG-16 to quantitatively attribute the individual patches of the painting using height data.
+height_ensemble.ipynb: the environment where we use VGG-16 to quantitatively attribute the individual patches of the painting using height data.

-xxxxxxx: an example script showing how we calculate ensemble accuracy, f1-score, precision, and recall. emd_individual_imfs.ipynb: the environment where we investigate how the individual IMFs affect the attribution results. foreground_background_height.ipynb: the environment where we train and validate on foreground patches, test on background patches, or vice versa, using height data. foreground_background_photo.ipynb: the environment where we train and validate on foreground patches, test on background patches, or vice versa, using high resolution photo data.
+ensemble_analysis.ipynb: an example script showing how we calculate ensemble accuracy, f1-score, precision, and recall.

+emd_individual_imfs.ipynb: the environment where we investigate how the individual IMFs affect the attribution results.

+foreground_background_height.ipynb: the environment where we train and validate on foreground patches, test on background patches, or vice versa, using height data.
-xxxx:

-## GPU information
-We used Tesla P100 and NVIDIA Tesla K40 GPU for part of the analysis.
-This work also made use of the High Performance Computing Resource in the Core Facility for Advanced Research Computing at Case Western Reserve University.
+mask_info_with_borders.csv: a file that divides a whole painting into background/foreground/border patches, with a 1 indicating a background patch, a 0 indicating a foreground patch, and a 0.5 indicating a border (not to be used for training or testing).
+The patch size if 100x100 pixels, the patches are ordered left-to-right, top-to-bottom, starting from the top left (patch 1) and ending on the bottom right (patch 720).